OumaimaZeddaoui/Oumaima-Zeddaoui-Portfolio/README.md

 ## 🚀 About Me

-I'm a passionate cybersecurity, AI and networking student from Morocco 🇲🇦, dedicated to securing the digital world through innovative technology solutions.
-Currently working on **SentinAI Net**, an AI-powered network security monitoring system that combines my expertise in artificial intelligence with cybersecurity.
+I'm a passionate cybersecurity, AI, and networking student from Morocco 🇲🇦, dedicated to securing the digital world through innovative technology solutions.

+Currently, I'm working on SentinAI Net, an AI-powered network security monitoring system that combines my expertise in artificial intelligence and cybersecurity.

-My journey in technology spans across multiple domains - from low-level programming in C and C++ to high-level AI implementations in Python.
-I'm particularly fascinated by the intersection of artificial intelligence and cybersecurity, where I can leverage machine learning algorithms to detect and prevent cyber threats in real-time.
+My journey in technology spans multiple domains — from low-level programming in C and C++ to high-level AI implementations in Python.
+I'm particularly fascinated by the intersection of AI and cybersecurity, where I leverage machine learning algorithms to detect and prevent cyber threats in real-time.

 ### 🎯 My Expertise Areas
 - 🔐 **Cybersecurity**: Intrusion Detection, Network Security, Ethical Hacking